 - Ever owned a bag that the handles fall off the shoulder?
-I do – it’s totally annoying – it’s like a full time job configuring the handles and it is a Burberry!
-Heaven forbid!
+I do – it’s totally annoying – it’s like a full time job configuring the handles.
 Wish I had read this article before purse shopping.

 - Try them on with and without your coats.
 Be sure if it is a shoulder bag it will fit over your jackets when the weather requires outwear!